pqrkchqps/diehard-dot-fund-user-manual/en/pricing.md

 <img class="screenshot" alt="Slack integration" src="slack-integration.png" />

 Through the integration with Slack, when important activity happens in your Loomio group (like a new discussion or proposal), it will also show up in a Slack channel of your choice.
 And people can vote directly from Slack by clicking on the position options.
-Please note that this integration is only available for paying subscription (Standard or Plus).
+Please note that this integration is only available for paying subscription (Standard or Pro).

 ## What credit cards do you take?